vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

   </a>

 * {{imgBasket}}<a href="/buy/smart_home_best_buy_tips#infrared-remote-control" target="_blank">An programmable infrared remote</a>
-  It can learn signals from the original remote, and via Wifi or Zigbee you can resend the copied signal to simulate the press on the button via an automation.
+  It can learn signals from the original remote, and via WiFi or Zigbee you can resend the copied signal to simulate the press on the button via an automation.

   <a href="/buy/smart_home_best_buy_tips#infrared-remote-control" target="_blank">
     <img src="/buy/images_zigbee/zigbee_ir_remote.webp" alt="infrared remote control" width="200px" class="buy-link"/>